-There’s something I want you to know about me, Laura Lloyd.
+There’s something I want you to know about me: about the real Laura Lloyd.

-Something that makes me a uniquely valuable coach for someone like you.
+It’s something that makes me a uniquely valuable therapist for someone like you.

 Yes, I used to binge eat, and overeat too.